sahilshukla3003/RealEstatePricePrediction/README.md

 model/: Contains the pre-trained machine learning model.

 Machine Learning Model
-The real estate price prediction model is trained on a dataset of real estate properties and uses [mention the machine learning algorithm used] to make predictions.
+The real estate price prediction model is trained on a dataset of real estate properties and uses to make predictions.

 Web Application
 The web application is built with Flask, a Python web framework.
 It provides a user-friendly interface for users to input property details and receive price predictions.